 The idea that people should not commute to and work in expensive city offices in the future.
 It will benefit the environment, save people money, and could improve an employee’s well-being.
 One legacy of the coronavirus could be a significant change in how people work.

 A lot of companies are planning on how to incorporate flexible ways of working.
 This could mean downsizing office space and asking some employees to work from home.
 Businesses could increase their staff’s happiness while saving money on rent or mortgage payments.
-But what does this mean for commercial properties across the UK?
+But what does this mean for commercial properties across the UK? employee monitoring

 For investors and landlords, they could be facing a massive loss of income.
 If businesses move away from traditional offices, we could see more office-to-residential conversions.
 This could lead to a wider impact on the economy.
 When fewer people are commuting to cities, businesses like cafes, food takeaways, pubs, and restaurants will have fewer customers.